ErkanHatipoglu/nd00333-capstone/starter_file/README.md

 ![automl-10.png](images/automl/automl-10.png)

-As descibed in [Configure automated ML experiments in Python](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-auto-train), there are several options that we can use to configure our automated machine learning experiment.
+As described in [Configure automated ML experiments in Python](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-auto-train), there are several options that we can use to configure our automated machine learning experiment.
 These parameters are set by instantiating an AutoMLConfig object.
 Below can be found the descriptions and the reasoning for some important parameters:

 - *experiment_timeout_minutes*: Maximum amount of time in minutes that all iterations combined can take before the experiment terminates. **We do not want our experiment to cost too much.**